DRUPI: Dataset Reduction Using Privileged Information: Additional Results on DCPI

 \subsection{Further Performance Results}

 In Section~\ref{sec:Main_results}, we presented results for two dataset distillation methods, DC and MTT.
 Here, we provide the results for DATM on the CIFAR-10 and CIFAR-100 datasets.
 We initialized the images and labels with DATM and used it to synthesize feature labels for the reduced dataset.
 Experiments were conducted using a ConvNet for both distillation and evaluation tasks.
-We additionally provide baselines such as \citep{FRePo,RCIG,TESLA,FTD,DATM} .Table~\ref{tab:datm_main} shows the performance improvements of DRUPI over various existing methods under different IPC settings.
-Specifically, the datasets used in these experiments include CIFAR-10 with IPC = \{1, 10, 50\} and CIFAR-100 with IPC = \{1, 10\}.
+We additionally provide baselines such as \cite{FRePo,RCIG,TESLA,FTD,DATM} .Table~\ref{tab:datm_main} shows the performance improvements of DCPI over various existing methods under different fraction settings.
+Specifically, the datasets used in these experiments include CIFAR-10 with fraction(\%) = \{0.02, 0.2, 1\} and CIFAR-100 with fraction(\%) = \{0.2, 2\}.
 Each dataset was further evaluated with varying data fractions, allowing us to assess the generalization of the methods across different data availability scenarios.